-Based on a survey of over 1,000 consumers, Aggregation Metrics: Consumer Approaches to Online Insurance Comparison Sites in Germany offers new insights into the current development and future prospects of online insurance comparison sites in Germany.
-It examines consumer propensity to research and purchase any kind of insurance online plus the size of the available market for the key products of car and home insurance, as defined by new customers and switchers; it then analyses the distribution channels and interfaces used for acquiring these policies, highlighting both the share of aggregators, in particular, and the share of online sales, in general, including indicators for the speed at which these are growing.
+Based on a survey of over 1,000 consumers, Aggregation Metrics: Consumer Approaches to Online Insurance Comparison Sites in Germany offers updated insights into the current development and future prospects of online insurance comparison sites in Germany.
+It examines consumer propensity to research and purchase any kind of insurance online plus the size of the available market for the key products of car and home insurance, as defined by new customers and switchers; it then analyses the distribution channels and interfaces used for acquiring these policies, highlighting both use of aggregators on the path to purchase, in particular, and the share of online sales, in general, including indicators for the speed at which these are growing.

-Moreover, it investigates the extent to which online insurance buyers in Germany are using tablets or mobile phones for this purpose, as opposed to regular laptop or desktop computers, and establishes whether propensity to use aggregators is influenced by a range of variables including not only gender, age, annual household income and employment status but also type of cover held, differentiating between standard and non-standard policies and (for car insurance only) between telematics-enabled policies and not telematics-enabled policies.
-In addition, it benchmarks the performance of eight of the leading insurance comparison sites in Germany in terms of awareness levels, conversion rates and sales.
+Moreover, it investigates the extent to which online insurance buyers in Germany are using tablets or mobile phones for this purpose, as opposed to regular laptop or desktop computers, and establishes whether propensity to use aggregators is influenced by a range of variables including not only gender, age and annual household income but also type of cover held, differentiating between standard and non-standard policies and (for car insurance only) between telematics-enabled policies and regular policies.
+In addition, it benchmarks the performance of eight of the leading insurance comparison sites in Germany in terms of awareness and sales conversion rates.

 Key features of this report and the consumer data file that accompanies it include:

-performance benchmarking for eight of the leading aggregators – namely, CHECK24, Comfortplan, FinanceScout24, GELD.de, Preisvergleich.de, TarifCheck24, TopTarif and Verivox – in order to indicate rates of recognition, usage to research insurance and usage to actually buy insurance;
+- performance benchmarking for eight of the leading aggregators – CHECK24, Comfortplan, FinanceScout24, GELD.de, Preisvergleich.de, TarifCheck.de, TopTarif and Verivox – in order to indicate rates of recognition, use to research insurance and use to actually buy insurance;